“lively, incisive soprano”

 Ms. Pogorelc sang in the New York premiere of Charlie Parker’s Yardbird as Chan Parker.
 The collaboration between Opera Philadelphia and the Apollo Theatre was especially significant as it was the first opera performed at the historic Apollo Theatre in Harlem.
 Additionally, it was broadcast on New York City’s classical music station, 105.9 WQXR (distributed nationally by the WFMT Radio Network).

-Ms Pogorelc was a prize winner in the 2021 Operalia Competition at the Bolshoi Theatre in Moscow.
-At the inaugural Glyndebourne Opera Cup, Ms. Pogorelc was the youngest finalist and the recipient of The Ginette Theano Prize for Most Promising Talent.
-The competition was featured as part of the Sky Arts series, broadcast all over Europe and in the United States on Medici.
+A prize winner in the 2021 Operalia Competition at the Bolshoi Theatre in Moscow, she was also the youngest finalist and the recipient of The Ginette Theano Prize for Most Promising Talent at the inaugural Glyndebourne Opera Cup.
 She was a previous recipient of the Lynne Cooper Harvey Foundation Award from the Musicians Club of Women and the 2020 Luminarts Classical Voice Fellowship.

-Ms Pogorelc is a graduate of the Curtis Institute of Music and has participated in residencies at Aix-en-Provence Festival (Mozart Académie) and the Britten–Pears Young Artist Programme at Snape Maltings, in conjunction with the Aldeburgh Festival (Singing Britten Residency).
+Ms Pogorelc is a former member of The Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago and a graduate of the Curtis Institute of Music.
+She has participated in residencies at Aix-en-Provence Festival (Mozart Académie) and the Britten–Pears Young Artist Programme at Snape Maltings, in conjunction with the Aldeburgh Festival (Singing Britten Residency).

 Ms. Pogorelc is a proud native of Milwaukee, Wisconsin.